JCurley10/Jeopardy_nlp/README.md

 ## Analysis

+### Model Selection
 I used TF-IDF vectorizer (Term Frequency * Inverse Document Frequency) to vectorize the documents - in other words, I turned the raw text from the questions and answers into a matrix of the numerical TF-IDF features.
 I then used Non-Negative Matrix Factorization (NMF) to create clusters of words, where each cluster can be thought of as a *meta-category*, which is one of the goals of this analysis.
 NMF is a *soft clustering* model, which in this context means that any clue could belong to multiple clusters.
 This is advantageous because it better informs the studier of the most important speficic topics to study.
 That is, if a word from a single docment appears in multiple clusters, you get more "bang for your buck" by studying information around that word.
 This makes sense for my goal, because as said above with the "EDIBLE RHYME TIME"  example, that clue could be a part of mutiple clusters such as Literature or Food.
+Another benefit of using NMF for the topic modeling is that the loading or weights of each word in a cluster is positive, so their importance is more easily interpreted.
 Then, within each cluster, I chose the top 10 words to define the meta-category.
 Let's see what we have!

-#### Visual
+### Visual
 | Misc.
 Words | Grammar | Geography |
 |-|-|-|
 | <img src="https://github.com/JCurley10/Jeopardy_nlp/blob/main/images/0topic_model_Wordcloud.png" alt="categories" width="300" height="275"> | <img src="https://github.com/JCurley10/Jeopardy_nlp/blob/main/images/1topic_model_Wordcloud.png" alt="categories" width="300" height="275"> | <img src="https://github.com/JCurley10/Jeopardy_nlp/blob/main/images/2topic_model_Wordcloud.png" alt="categories" width="300" height="275"> |